gl-inet/docs4.x/docs/user_guide/gl-x3000/index.md

 ---

-## How to set up port forwarding
+## More features and settings

+=== "Port forwarding"

     Port forwarding allows remote servers and devices on the internet to access devices on a private network.
 To set up port forwarding, refer to [Port Forwards](https://docs.gl-inet.com/router/en/4/interface_guide/firewall/#port-forwards).

----

-## How to set up multi-WAN (failover and load-balancing)
+=== "Multi-WAN"

     Multi-WAN is a networking feature that allows you to set up your router with multiple internet connections (e.g., cellular, repeater, and ethernet) at the same time.
 If your current internet connection fails, the router will automatically switch to another internet connection.
 This ensures smooth and uninterrupted internet access.

     To set up multi-WAN, refer to [Multi-WAN](https://docs.gl-inet.com/router/en/4/interface_guide/multi-wan/).

----

-## Other Spitz AX features and settings

-### AdGuard Home
+=== "AdGuard Home"

     AdGuard Home is a third-party tool that blocks ads and tracking to keep you safe.
 To learn how to enable AdGuard Home, refer to [AdGuard Home](https://docs.gl-inet.com/router/en/4/interface_guide/adguardhome/).

-### Drop-in gateway
+=== "Drop-in gateway"

     Drop-in gateway extends the functionality of your main router with features it may not have, including AdGuard Home, encrypted DNS, and VPN.
 To set up drop-in gateway, refer to [How to set up drop-in gateway](https://docs.gl-inet.com/router/en/4/tutorials/how_to_set_up_drop_in_gateway/).

-### Dynamic DNS
+=== "Dynamic DNS"

     Dynamic DNS (DDNS) automatically detects and updates the IP address associated with a domain in real-time.
 It is most useful for users who need a static IP address for accessing a remote network.
 To set up dynamic DNS, refer to [Dynamic DNS](https://docs.gl-inet.com/router/en/4/interface_guide/ddns/).

-### Parental controls
+=== "Parental controls"

     Parental controls are a group of settings designed to help you manage and control your children's devices.
 They include limiting their screen time and restricting their access to certain content.
 Spitz AX offers two options for parental controls: the local version developed by GL.iNet and the integrated version from Bark, a parental controls app.

     To set up parental controls, refer to [Parental controls](https://docs.gl-inet.com/router/en/4/interface_guide/parental_control).

 ---